The Circus (EP)

 The Circus is an extended play by American rapper Mick Jenkins.
-It was released on January 10, 2020 via Free Nation/Cinematic Music Group.
+It was released on January 10, 2020 via Free Nation and Cinematic Music Group.
 Composed of seven tracks, production was handled by eleven record producers, including Black Milk and Hit-Boy.
 It features a guest appearance from Atlanta-based hip hop duo EarthGang.

 Singles and promotion

 On January 3, 2020, "Carefree" produced by Black Milk was released, supported by a music video, as he announced the EP.

 Critical reception

 The Circus received generally positive reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 78, based on 5 reviews.